 Major in GLAM

-Beloit's GLAM Department offers two majors: Ancient Mediterranean Studies and Greek or Latin Language.
+Beloit's GLAM Department offers two majors: Ancient Mediterranean Studies and Greek and Latin Studies.
 In addition, the department offers an Ancient Mediterranean Studies minor.
 The two majors and the minor incorporate classical languages, literature, history, and culture.

 Students who choose to major in Ancient Mediterranean Studies must complete three semesters of introductory Greek or Latin, three courses in civilization and literature, and four supporting courses (a maximum of three from outside the department).
 The civilization and literature classes cover such topics as Greek and Roman history; Greek and Roman art and archaeology; love and sexuality in the poetry of Sappho; Greek and Roman medicine; gender roles in ancient Greek tragedy; Ovid's Metamorphoses; and art and architecture at Pompeii.
 The supporting courses can come from several departments and include classical philosophy; anthropology and archaeology; and art history.

-The Greek or Latin Language major consists of two semesters of both introductory Greek and Latin, plus two additional years of either Greek or Latin (or a total of six semesters in the dominant language), two supporting courses from GLAM, and two supporting courses from outside the department on such topics as archaeology, art history, and classical philosophy.
+The Greek and Latin Studies major consists of two semesters of both introductory Greek and Latin, plus two additional years of either Greek or Latin (or a total of six semesters in the dominant language), two supporting courses from GLAM, and two supporting courses from outside the department on such topics as archaeology, art history, and classical philosophy.
 Advanced Latin classes incorporate a wide range of authors, from Augustan poets Virgil and Ovid, to Silver Age authors Suetonius and Lucan, to medieval Christian writers.
 Similarly, advanced Greek classes concentrate on a variety of authors, from Homer, to Herodotus, to the tragedians.